sdiehl/write-you-a-haskell/evaluation.md

 newtype Expr = Expr { unExpr :: forall a .
 ExprP a }
 ```

 The lambda in our language is simply a lambda within Haskell.
-So for example,
+As an example,
 the usual SK combinators would be written as follows:

 ```haskell